roby2358/vidman/SPEC.md

 2) Click on parent ".." in the meta-navigation bar to navigate up
 3) Click on a volume (C:, D:, etc.) in the meta-navigation bar to navigate to that volume
 4) drag a video to one of the folders in the subdirectory bar to move it to that folder on disk.
+5) drag a video to ".." in the meta-navigation bar to move it to the parent directory.
+6) drag a video to a volume (C:, D:, etc.) in the meta-navigation bar to move it to that volume root.
-5) click on a video to expand it to fill the screen and play it on repeat.
+7) click on a video to expand it to fill the screen and play it on repeat.

 Tecnical specs:
-The message bar MUST be blank
+The message bar MUST display "ready" on startup
 The message bar MUST highlight a new message
 The message bar MUST fade the last message after 5 seconds but leave it visible The meta-navigation bar MUST show ".." when there is a parent directory (i.e. not at a volume root)